Featured in...

 There must be a court order if a debt collector wants to:

-What grounds could I have to appeal a CCBC fine?
+What grounds could I have to appeal?

 You cannot appeal a CCBC fine.
 However, you can file a written defence.